fred4impact/FastAPiandSqlalchemy/README.md

 sudo supervisorctl start uvicorn
 ```

-# end using the suoervisor the deploy
+## The end using supervisor and uvicorn to deploy to EC2